COVID-19 pandemic in Turkmenistan

-As of 16 January 2023, Turkmenistan is the only remaining sovereign country in the world that has not reported any cases of COVID-19.
-There are no confirmed cases of COVID-19 in Turkmenistan with the totalitarian government being proactive in censoring relevant information.
+Turkmenistan is the only remaining sovereign country in the world that has not reported any cases of COVID-19.
+There were no confirmed cases of COVID-19 in Turkmenistan, with the totalitarian government being proactive in censoring relevant information.
 It is however suspected to have spread in the country unreported; specifics are difficult to ascertain and confirm in absence of independent media.
+As of 2025, there are still strict requirements including COVID tests to enter the country.

 2020 developments

 Travel restrictions

 On 31 January 2020, Turkmenistan Airlines announced the suspension of flights to Bangkok and Beijing and organised charter flights for Turkmen citizens there.

 On 29 February, Turkmenistan began refusing the entry of citizens from countries affected by the virus.
 On 5 March, three foreign travellers, two of them diplomats of an Arab country, were denied entry when they flew from Almaty, Kazakhstan.
 Their flight was diverted to Türkmenabat and after arriving at Ashgabat, they were all put on a flight to Istanbul.

 Starting in March, in order to prevent the importation and spread of coronavirus infection, all aircraft arriving in Turkmenistan from abroad were redirected to the Turkmenabat International Airport.
 Passengers arriving from outside of Turkmenistan were examined for signs of the virus.
 A delivery mechanism was established if necessary for patients in an infectious diseases hospital, while the airport medical center was equipped with personal protective equipment.
 After passing a medical examination, the plane, together with the passengers on board, would leave for Ashgabat.
 Departures from Turkmenistan were carried out from Ashgabat International Airport.

 Eventually, international flights were cancelled.
 Those authorized solely for diplomatic, official, and humanitarian purposes were allowed to enter the territory of Turkmenistan.
 Those who wished to visit Turkmenistan had to be in possession of a certificate declaring the absence of coronavirus.

 Turkmenistan evacuated citizens from countries with significant COVID-19 outbreaks, including Russia, China, Turkey and Belarus.

 The government of Turkmenistan restricted freight transport in April 2020.

 Border checkpoints in Turkmenistan were equipped with disinfection facilities that same month.